-There are just under 80 public and private schools in the city, and the student-to-teacher ratio is 14:1 which is lower than the national average.
-There are also 7 colleges and universities, so if your child loves the city, they may want to stay close to home after high school.
+There are just under 80 public and private schools in the city.
+The student-to-teacher ratio is 14:1, which is lower than the national average.
+There are also 7 colleges and universities.
+So, if your child loves the city, they may want to stay close to home after high school.

-The crime rate of the area is also lower than the national average and has been on a downward trend since 2019.
+The crime rate of the area is also lower than the national average.
+It has been on a downward trend since 2019.
 In addition to all of the perks we’ve already mentioned, the cost of living in Syracuse is lower than many metro areas.
-For two adults and one child with one adult working you’d need around $56,500 annually.
+The median home price rings in at $148,700.

-If your family is up for the adventure of moving upstate you can find more resources here: https://realestate.usnews.com/places/new-york/syracuse
+If your family is up for the adventure of moving upstate you can find more resources here.

 If you’re looking to stay out of a metro area but still enjoy the amenities, Oviedo may be the best city for you to raise your family in.
 Just a short drive from Orlando, you’ll be close enough to enjoy big attractions like theme parks, highly rated restaurants, and huge shopping centers.
 It’s no wonder why over 40,000 people have chosen Oviedo as their hometown.

-Oviedo will give your students access to a great public school system that will prepare them for whatever is next in their plan.
+Oviedo will give your kids access to a great public school system.
+It will prepare them for whatever is next in their plan.
 The lower cost of living and thriving job market will set the whole family up for a successful future.

-Florida’s warm weather will keep you outside almost year-round which is why there are plenty of outdoor activities to enjoy in the city.
+Florida’s warm weather will keep you outside almost year-round.
+As such, there are plenty of outdoor activities to enjoy in the city.
 Head to the local farmer’s market, enjoy a city park or tour the city’s historic downtown.
 While Oviedo is located just outside of Orlando it still has a rural feel.
 So rural that you can find chickens freely roaming the downtown area.

 In addition to the charm of the city, another perk is that Oviedo’s crime rate is also lower than the national average.
-For two adults and one child with one adult working you’d need just over $60,000 a year, much lower than some larger metro areas.
+When looking at costs, buyers can expect median home prices around $380,200 and a cost of living index at 114.5 (14.5 higher than the national average).

 Ready to make the move to Oviedo for your family?
-Find more resources here: https://www.niche.com/places-to-live/oviedo-seminole-fl/
+Find more resources here.

 Salt Lake City, Utah